 Please consider using our E-Giving program for your donations.
 E-Giving saves money for the parish by reducing the need to print weekly offering envelopes.
 E-Giving also ensures that much needed donations reach the parish in the event parishioners are out of town, or if Mass must be cancelled due to severe weather.
 Parishioners who participate in E-Giving need not write checks each week for the collection.
 Also, E-Giving payments can be set to match pay periods for the most convenient possible withdrawal times during the month.
-Click the icon below to sign up for E-Giving or to make changes to your current E-Giving schedule.
-If you have questions regarding E-Giving, please contact the Cluster Office at 757-484-7335 or email firstname.lastname@example.org.
+Use the widget below to sign up for E-Giving or to make changes to your current E-Giving schedule.
+If you have questions regarding E-Giving, please contact the Cluster Office at 757-484-7335 or email Deacon Kevin at firstname.lastname@example.org.

 St. Paul was founded in 1804.
 It is on the National Register of Historic Places and the Virginia Landmarks Register.
 St. Paul is a parish with a rich history.
 To learn more about the history of Catholicism in Portsmouth, click here.